srirambaskaran/distributed-community-detection/README.md

 ## Possible Usecases

-- Identify tight knit groups in the network, provide customized services to them.
+- (Movie Lens) Identify tight knit groups in the network, provide customized services to them.
-- Provide recommendations for movies based on the community structures.
+- (Movie Lens) Provide recommendations for movies based on the community structures.
-- Identify evolving communities.
+- (Movie Lens) Identify evolving communities.
 Influencers in communities who have high **note-betweenness centrality**.
+- (DB Pedia) Optimize search on a topic by focussing on the community of related documents.

 ### Edge-Betweenness Centrality